indepndnt/admitted/README.md

 # Admitted
 _/ədˈmɪtɪd/ verb : allowed entry (as to a place, fellowship, or privilege)_

-This project is brand new.
-The API is 100% guaranteed to change.
+This project is very new.
+The API is very likely to change.

 This library aims to make automating tasks that require authentication on web sites simpler.
 In general it would